rheaacharya11/frontend-bootcamp/README.md

 bind allows you to enforce the values of parameters to a method, and the first argument to bind always gets bound to this.
 You can also bind other parameters, which is sometimes useful, but we won't be going over that in this tutorial.

-Finish up reading the intro, and you'll be ready to tackle the second set of exercises in <PLACEHOLDER>.
+Finish up reading the intro, and you'll be ready to tackle exercises 3 and 4 (coming soon).

 ## Promises and Asynchronous Operations